kubb-labs/kubb/docs/plugins/development/core.md

 ### this.config

-The current config, see `kubb.config.ts`.
+For the current config, see `kubb.config.ts`.

 - **Type:** `KubbConfig` <br/>

 ### this.plugins

-Return all the plugins that are getting used.
+Return all the plugins that are being used.

 - **Type:** `Array<KubbPlugin>` <br/>